Children's Museum Tucson - Attraction Guide

 Bring Water bottles and snacks.
 Perhaps a picnic lunch?

 Yes.
 There are two sets of restrooms - one near the center of the museum and one at the south end that includes a family restroom.
-There is also a space for changing and nursing/feeding that includes an adult-size changing area.

 What are the most and least crowded days/times to visit Children's Museum Tucson?